The Affect Schools Have on Home Values

 When discussing why good schools do what they do to property values, it is easy to get into a “chicken and egg” dilemma.
 On the one hand, it is possible to argue that good schools are responsible for increased property values.

-For buyers searching for a home, though, the exact relationship between good schools and property values may not be as important as the hard facts – better schools tend to lead to higher property values.
+For buyers searching for a home, the relationship between good schools and property values may not be as important as the hard facts – better schools tend to lead to higher property values.

 Good Schools vs. Higher Taxes

-We consistently hear from real estate agents the battle between those who have relocated for the interest of schools and those who are being priced out of their community due to taxes.
+We consistently hear from real estate agents about the battle between those who have relocated for the interest of schools and those who are being priced out of their community due to taxes.
 Most often, this comes from seniors who are on a fixed budget.

 With their kids grown and out of the school system, we often hear that they don’t want any more money allocated to improvements in the education system.